 In fact the company is so profitable that they don't need to create a smart speaker.
 Their iPhone line-up alone is enough to make them the most profitable brand in the world.

-As if a new Echo wasn't enough, Google plans on launching their own version of the Echo Dot.
+As if a new Echo wasn't enough, Google launched their own versions of the Echo Dot for $35-$49.

-The smaller, cheaper Google Home will be a way for the brand to capture a larger share of the market and like Amazon, hold-off any new competitor.
+The smaller, cheaper mini devices were a way for the brand to capture a larger share of the market and like Amazon, hold-off any new competitor.

 Ultimately it appears that the voice-controlled speaker establishment will be dominated by Google and Amazon akin to how Samsung and Apple control the smartphone competition.